 Bettina has worked on campaigns across the nation, including as Press Secretary for the Steve Poizner for Governor of California campaign.
 She is an alum on the Presidential campaigns for John McCain and George W. Bush, worked on various congressional campaigns and got her official start in politics working on the re-election campaign for Florida Governor Jeb Bush.

 A Capitol Hill veteran, Bettina served as Communications Director to the U.S. House Republican Policy Committee, an office within the Congressional Leadership in the U.S. House of Representatives.
 She worked with Congressman Lincoln Diaz-Balart (R-FL), analyzing domestic policy and filling the role of Deputy Press Secretary.

-Bettina is the former Executive Director of the Republican National Hispanic Assembly where she helped expand the organization during her tenure between 2005-2007.
-In addition to running the day-to-day operations of the national grassroots organization, Bettina was the RNHA’s spokesperson.
-During the Bush administration, she participated on the White House Bi-Partisan Council for Immigration Reform and worked closely with the Republican National Committee’s Hispanic Advisory Board.
+Bettina is the former National Executive Director of the Republican National Hispanic Assembly.
+She managed the day-to-day operations of the nationwide membership organization, including serving as main spokesperson and coordinating national and regional events.
+During the George W. Bush administration, Bettina actively participated on the White House Bi-Partisan Council for Immigration Reform.

 Follow her on Twitter: @BettinaInclan